Meet our little Lexi, born 31/1/2021 from Hemel Hempstead, Hertfordshire.

 After doing our own research we came across an extremely rare disease called Fibrodysplasia Ossificans Progressiva (FOP).
 This disorder gradually replaces muscle and connective tissue (such as tendons and ligaments) with bone.
 This condition leads to bone formation outside the skeleton (extra-skeletal or bone) that restricts movement - many refer to this as their body turning to stone.

 In short - if Lexi's body receives even a minor trauma (something as simple as falling over) her condition will worsen more rapidly.
 She cannot have any injections, dental work, cannot have children and any trauma to her body will cause bumps which lead to extra bone growing; preventing her from moving.
 In addition there is a 50% chance she could become deaf as the extra bone develops through her body up her neck.
 This disease develops differently in each person and whilst traumas are expected to start around 4 years old some start as babies and the ‘luckier ones’ start later on in life (normally around 8 years old).
+At the moment Lexi has started to receive minor traumas on her head and neck.
 Only 1 in 2 million people are affected by this completely random assignment of genes – in simple terms nothing causes it, it can happen to anyone.

 After weeks of testing, Lexi's results were sent to a specialist lab in Los Angeles where unfortunately they confirmed she had tested positive.
 Although it is heart-breaking hearing your baby has a rare disease that will prevent her from living a normal life, it is even worst finding out there is no cure.